Lalupon: Population and culture

+Geography

 Lalupon is surrounded by other towns and villages; Ejioku and Ariku in the North, Gbanla, Odo-Oba, Erunmu to the East, Molunkan, Edun, and Fatumoh in the West and Adeleye, Abioye, Atari and Arije to the South.

+Economy

 Agriculture is the primary occupation of majority inhabitants of Lalupon.
 And Lalupon was known for their expertise in the growing of Okro.
 There are artisans and business people, mostly petty alike that transact on daily basis.